Everything you need to pack for your kids’ first ski trip.

 All the ski gear your kids need for their first time on the slopes

-Whether your ski holiday with kids lasts a week or just a few days, pack plenty, so that your children can add a layer if it gets chilly – layers are a great way to keep warm and dry.
+Whether your ski holiday lasts a week or just a few days, pack plenty, so that your children can add a layer if it gets chilly – layers are a great way to keep warm and dry.
 Also bear in mind that our kids will need a lot more change than usual due to sweating or clothes getting wet in the snow and not drying in time for the next day.
 This is where material is important: Clothes should be breathable enough to wick away any moisture but insulating enough to keep the kids warm.
 Merino wool and synthetic materials are ideal.
 Here is what we would pack for our kids:

 - Base layers: Pack lots of thin base layers made from moisture wicking material s. above.
 You don’t need to go to a sports shop for these.

 - Mid-layers: Bring a couple of fleeces to wear over the base layer/s.
 No need to spend much on these.